-Historic landscape in the center Spain, geographically known as Castilla-La Mancha (Castilla-La Mancha) and formerly as Castile-La Nueva.
+Historic landscape in the center Spain, geographically known as Castilla-La Mancha (Castilla-La Mancha) and formerly as Castilla la Nueva.
 The region is just under 80,000 square kilometers to the north Castile and Leon (Old Castile) and the southern Andalusia the third largest in Spain.
 La Mancha and the region to the west Extremadura count to the huge plateau landscape Meseta, It became famous mainly through the writer Miguel de Cervantes (1547-1616) and his novel "Don Quixote de la Mancha".
-In the huge plain with the typical windmills there are extreme climatic conditions with frosty winters below 20 ° C minus and very dry summers with often over 40 ° C (the Moorish name "Manxa = dry land" is very apt in Spanish it means "the stain").
+In the huge plain with the typical windmills there are extreme climatic conditions with frosty winters below 20 ° C minus and very dry summers with often over 40 ° C (the Moorish name "Manxa = parched land" is very apt in Spanish it means "the stain").

-Although the La Mancha DO area, which is named as the region, only covers part of the vast area, it is by far the largest in Spain, at just under 200,000 hectares.
+Although the La Mancha DO area, known as the region, only covers part of the vast area, it is by far the largest in Spain, at just under 200,000 hectares.
 There were and are always attempts to divide La Mancha into several sub-areas, but so far failed.
-Other standalone DO areas in the region are Almansa. manchuela.
+Other independent DO areas in the region are Almansa. manchuela.
 Méntrida.
 Mondéjar.
 Ribera del Júcar.
 Uclés and Valdepeñas, There are also eight as Vino de Pago classified areas, that are Campo de la Guardia.
 Dehesa del Carrizal.
 Dominio de Valdepusa.
 Finca Élez.
 Pago Calzadilla.
 Pago Casa del Blanco.
 Pago Florentino and Pago Guijoso,